sunshineplan/node/README.md

 	// FindAll searches for all nodes in the parse tree based on the specified find method and filters.
 	FindAll(FindMethod, TagFilter, ...Filter) []Node

-	// FindString searches for a single text node in the parse tree based on the specified find method and filters.
+	// FindString searches for the first matched text node in the parse tree based on the specified find method and filters.
 	FindString(FindMethod, StringFilter) TextNode

 	// FindStringN searches for up to n text nodes in the parse tree based on the specified find method and filters.